Ccentric Interview with Frances Peart

-I did not to go to University when I left school.
-I worked in a hospital and completed a hospital based course and I stayed with that employer for 23 years.
+I did not go to university when I left school.
+I worked in a hospital and completed a hospital-based course and I stayed with that employer for 23 years.
 When I did go to university, I became a Nurse Educator and taught in the General Nursing Course at the same hospital.
 I then went on to do a Master of Nursing course and moved into nursing management including as the Director of Nursing.

 Since moving on from that employer, I have consolidated my management experience in private not-for-profit hospitals and community services; private for-profit hospitals and residential aged care.
 Five years ago, I completed a Doctor of Philosophy qualification and I have now moved onto the public sector and I am really enjoying it.

 What were the benefits of working with an executive recruiter to secure this opportunity?

 There are many things to consider when negotiating a new position and Ccentric made it very easy for me to concentrate on the important issues.
 Sarah understands my strengths and aspirations and she was able to identify a role that I was eminently suited to.
 Sarah advocated for my selection and completed preliminary negotiations on my behalf.
 After my interview, Sarah finalised the arrangements and my appointment to Top End Health Service was seamless.

 Sarah has been working with me for many years now and we have built up a great working relationship.
 We are able to quickly check in with each other and discuss current opportunities.
 I really enjoy working with Sarah.